 Dr. Murthy goes on to say that, “Loneliness is the subjective feeling of having inadequate social connections …. real connection requires creating an environment that embraces the unique identities and experiences of employees inside and outside the workplace.”
 Telecommuting and on-line/on-demand “gig economy” contract arrangements have created flexibility, but reduce the opportunities for in-person interaction and relationships.
 Furthermore, Dr. Murthy notes that loneliness does not impact just the individual, but has a broader social impact.
 We are social beings and we are also empathetic.
 Loneliness can be contagious, and the thinking styles of a lonely individual can impact those around them.
 A recent study of college freshmen found that certain types of depressive thinking can spread among close-living roommates.
 A key driver: the change in social context created when students transition from the familiarity of high school and family and venture into a completely new social setting.

-Social context in the gig economy.
+Social context of the freelance lifestyle in the gig economy.
 The fundamental issue is that the freelance economy is drastically and rapidly changing our social context.
 The pace of change has not given us the opportunity to adjust our own thinking styles.
 In addition, we are inundated with statistics that indicate work as we know it has changed forever.
 We are lost and overwhelmed by the rate of transformation in the workplace, technology and society and have not yet had the chance to learn new skills to adapt.
 If most of your time is spent working remotely and you are dependent on algorithms and human cloud platforms to secure work, your opportunity for true social connection takes a big hit.

 That said, I remain passionate and excited about the opportunity that the contingent workforce model represents for individuals, companies, the economy, and society.
 I firmly believe that we can rewire our brains to thrive in the new social context of the freelance economy.
 And I am encouraged by some things I see that indicate others out there are seeing the impact of isolation and loneliness in the workplace and in society.
 For example, in a recent Forbes article, “10 Workplace Trends You'll See In 2018”, “Leaders encourage more human interaction” tops the list.
 Increasing numbers of companies are reorganizing and restructuring to focus on team vs. individual performance, which requires more in-person interaction.
 Companies like IBM, Apple, Google, and Yahoo are pulling back on their remote worker programs and building innovative new facilities that promote workers getting together to share ideas and collaborate.
 What these companies have realized is that when people bump into each other, it sparks conversation, creativity and builds relationships.
 They recognize both the business and social benefits that accrue from creating the opportunity for actual human connection.